TRANSPORT AIR-ROAD-SEA

 BY ROAD

-The Trans Flores Road (made by the Dutch) runs from east to west, from Larantuka to Labuan Bajo and is around 660 kilometers long.
+The Trans Flores Road (made by the Dutch, August 1925) runs from east to west, from Larantuka to Labuan Bajo and is around 660 kilometers long.
 In May 2016 for the first time Flores was blessed with the Tour de Flores for which the mainroad was prepared to be in super condition like never before.
 But, this was in May 2016 :-) Only one landslide and you will definitely come across some potholes causing delays.
-Many roads, off the Trans Flores Road are still in bad condition so when travelling more off the beaten track you will find yourself in a real adventure best to handle with a motorcycle or fwd-car.
+Many roads, off the Trans Flores Road are still in bad condition so when travelling more off the beaten track you will find yourself in a real adventure best to handle with a motorcycle or 4wd-car.

 More detailed maps: